Personal Property

 Real property includes land and improvements that are permanently attached to land.
 That is why you sometimes hear land referred to as "real estate" or "realty".
 While materials such as wood,metal or other building materials are not real property on their own, they can become real property if they are attached to land.

 Personal property is all property not classified as real property.
 It includes, but is not limited to, machinery, equipment, furniture, fixtures, and registered and non-registered motor vehicles.
-Personal property owned by business enterprises and certain personal property owned by residents (such as horses and unregistered snowmobiles) is taxable in Connecticut.
+Personal property owned by business enterprises and certain personal property owned by residents (such as horses and unregistered campers) is taxable in Connecticut.

 We mail Personal Property Declarations to all non-residents and to residents as a courtesy every year in the Fall.
 If you have not received a declaration, print one using the PDFs at the bottom of this page.
 It is the property owner's responsibility to complete and submit a declaration every year before November 1st.

-CTGS Sec.
+CT General Statute Sec.
 12-41.
 Filing of declaration

 - Personal Property Declaration must be filed annually on or before November 1st.
+For the 2025 GL, the deadline is November 3, 2025.

 - Declarations submitted after November 1st, are considered late and will be subject to a 25 % penalty assessment.